wjzhengsh/blockchain/howto/ibp-console-identities.md

 ## Enrolling an identity
 {: #ibp-console-identities-enroll}

-You can generate the public certificate and private key for each identity that has been registered with your CA. If you have registered additional admin identities with your CA, you can generate the keys for the admin identity and then additionally include it when you [create your organization MSP](/docs/services/blockchain/howto/ibp-console-organizations.html#console-organizations-create-msp).
+You can generate the signing certificate and private key for each identity that has been registered with your CA. If you have registered additional admin identities with your CA, you can generate the keys for the admin identity and then additionally include it when you [create your organization MSP](/docs/services/blockchain/howto/ibp-console-organizations.html#console-organizations-create-msp).

 Before enrolling an identity, you need to [set the identity](/docs/services/blockchain/howto/ibp-console-identities.html#ibp-console-identities-ca-identity) to be able to operate the CA. Normally you would set it to the admin identity that was specified when you created the CA. You can confirm your CA is set to that identity by examining the CA details page and viewing the enroll ID of the currently active identity next to the CA name.
 After confirming the identity is set to your admin identity, click  **Enroll identity** on the user's overflow menu to generate the certificate and key for any user registered with the CA.

 - Enter the user's `Enroll secret`.
 - On the next step, the generated keys are displayed.
-  - The public key is displayed in the **Certificate** field.
+  - The signing certificate is displayed in the **Certificate** field.
 This certificate is also referred to as your enrollment certificate, signing certificate, or signCert.
-You need to export the signCert to a file on your local system so it can be used when creating a client application with the VSCode extension.
+You need to export the signCert to a file on your local system so it can be used when creating a client application with the VS Code extension.
   - You can find the corresponding private key in the **Private Key** field.
-Again, you need to export the private key to your local system for use with a client application created with the VSCode extension.
+Again, you need to export the private key to your local system for use with a client application created with the VS Code extension.
   - The certificate and private key created by clicking **Enroll Identity** is only generated once and not stored by the console or your browser.
 Clicking the **Enroll Identity** button will also be counted against the maximum number of enrollments that you have set for the CA admin.
-As part of this enroll enrollment, you should store the key pair by downloading the identity to your local file system or adding it to your console wallet.
-Enter a new name for this public and private key pair into the **Name** field in order to retrieve them.
+As part of this enroll enrollment, you should store the signing certificate and private key by downloading the identity to your local file system or adding it to your console wallet.
+Enter a new name for this signing certificate and private key into the **Name** field in order to retrieve them.
 - **Important:** Click **Export identity** to download the certificate and key to your local file system  as a single file in JSON format.
 You are responsible for securing and managing these keys.
 - Click **Add identity to wallet** to add these certificates to the console wallet.
 You can then find the name and keys of this identity in a new tile in your [wallet tab](/docs/services/blockchain/howto/ibp-console-identities.html#ibp-console-identities-wallet)